Largest and heaviest animals: Mammals (Mammalia)

+The blue whale is the largest animal, and therefore the largest mammal, of all time, with the longest known specimen being 33 m long and the heaviest weighted specimen being 190 tonnes.
+The extinct whale species Perucetus colossus was shorter than the blue whale, at 17.0–20.1 m but it is estimated to have rivaled or surpassed it in weight, at 85–340 tonnes.
+At the highest estimates, this would make Perucetus the heaviest known animal in history, although more recent estimates put it at a more moderate 60 to 113 tonnes.

 The largest land mammal extant today is the African bush elephant.
 The largest extinct land mammal known was long considered to be Paraceratherium orgosensis, a rhinoceros relative thought to have stood up to 4.8 m tall, measured over 7.4 m long and may have weighed about 17 tonnes.
-In 2015, a study suggested that one example of the proboscidean Palaeoloxodon namadicus may have been the largest land mammal ever, based on extensive research of fragmentary leg bone fossils from one individual, with a maximum estimated size of 22 tonnes.
+In 2015, a study suggested that the extinct elephant Palaeoloxodon namadicus may have been the largest land mammal ever, based on a fragmentary femur estimated to belong to an individual with maximum weight of 22 tonnes.
+This author also suggested that the extinct mastodon "Mammut" borsoni may have rivalled P. namadicus in size.

 Stem-mammals (Synapsida)

 The Late Triassic Lisowicia bojani, from what is now southern Poland, probably was the largest of all non-mammalian synapsids (most of which became extinct 250 million years ago), at 4.5 m in length, 2.6 m in height and 9 t in weight.
 However, one study suggested a more conservative weight of 4.87 tonnes to 7.02 tonnes for the adult taxon, with an average body mass of 5.88 tonnes.
 The largest carnivorous synapsid was Anteosaurus at 5–6 m and 500–600 kg.